Validation and Constraints

 prob = OptimizationProblem(

-config, sows, MyPolicy, calculate_metrics, objectives;
+config, scenarios, MyPolicy, calculate_metrics, objectives;

 constraints=[penalty]